 The Western world has certainly succeeded in developing powerful outer systems of knowledge in terms of science and medicine, but remains unaware of the inner powers of the psyche and how to access them.
 Vedic knowledge systems provide us the inner knowledge of the subtle energies of life, mind and intelligence that permeate the universe, and allow us to link up with these in our daily lives.

 The future of humanity consists not just of technological progress but of a deepening awareness and higher evolution of the human mind and brain into cosmic consciousness.
 The ultimate technology is not that of external machines and computers but arises through mastering the powers of our own awareness and prana, such as the great yogis were able to achieve through practices of pranayama, mantra and meditation.

-We do not need spaceships in order to travel throughout the universe, however important these are to develop; we can do this within our own minds, once we discover the inner power, space and silence within us that contains the entire universe.
+We do not need spaceships in order to travel throughout the universe, however important these may be to develop; we can do this within our own minds, once we discover the inner power, space and silence within us that contains the entire universe.
 The entire universe dwells within us as an expression of our own deeper nature.

 Mere outer political revolutions end in violence and fail to raise humanity, without an inner revolution in consciousness as in Yogic and Vedic knowledge.
 A sophisticated media means little if we do not have the power of attention to control our minds, or discern what is true or false in what the media shows us.
 Our inner eye once awakened can see more than any outer camera.
 The best medicinal drugs fall short if we are not aware of or able to work with our own prana and find health and happiness within.